-Thrills, loud noises, sudden movements.
-These are experiences most of us like at an amusement park, but for a child with Sensory Processing Disorder (SPD), these can be really hard to deal with.
-SPD is the inability to normally process the input of any of the five senses.
+Thrills, loud noises, sudden movements— These are experiences most of us like at an amusement park, but for a child with Sensory Processing Disorder (SPD), these can be challenging.
+SPD is the inability to process the input of any of the five senses normally.
 Many people have some issues with some senses, but for people with the disorder, these sensitivities are extreme enough to affect their behaviors.

 We also have visited Disneyland California many times with our kids.
 This park is much easier to manage with sensory kids, but it can still be overwhelming.

 As the mother of three boys, a dentist who treats some SPD kiddos and a mom with some sensory sensitivities myself, I was very aware of how hard this park could be to navigate for SPD families.
-Because this park is built on movie making, it is all about the effects, so that you feel that you are in the middle of the action- even in the more kids-oriented rides.
-We want to give our children all the experiences that this world has to offer, so here are some ideas on how to manage a day through this fun and exciting amusement park with your SPD child.
+Because this park is built on movie making, it is all about the effects.
+The rides make you feel that you are in the middle of the action- even in the more kids-oriented rides.
+We want to give our children all the experiences that this world has to offer.
+To help with that, here are some ideas on how to manage a day through this fun and exciting amusement park with your SPD child.

-- Prepare your child: All kids like to have control over situation and forewarning about the excessive sounds and thrilling adventures will help with this.
+- Prepare your child: All kids like to have control over their experiences, and forewarning them about the excessive sounds and thrilling adventures will help with this.

 - Bring earplugs or headphones: The volume in all the rides is loud.
-Even in the lines they do a great job entertaining you, but it’s often loud there too.
+Even in the lines, they do a great job entertaining you, but it’s often loud too.
 Headphones can give a child a sense of control over the sounds.

 - Dress comfortably and appropriately.
 Even though California is known for its temperate climate, it can get hot or cold enough to require planning.
 Many sensory kids prefer soft clothes without tags.

 - Go at the best time of day and year for your child.
-I don’t love crowds and my kids are fine with being up late.
-We visited the park during winter break and it was crowded, but arriving on the later side after a full night’s sleep allowed us more time in the park after the crowds had left.
+I don’t love crowds, and my kids are okay with being up late.
+We visited the park during winter break, and it was crowded, but arriving on the later side after a full night’s sleep allowed us more time in the park after the crowds had left.
 Maybe your family does better in the morning when the crowds will also be less.
-If you are able to visit on a weekday outside of school break, the parks will be less crowded.
+If you can visit on a weekday outside of school break, the parks will be less crowded.

 - Don’t overschedule your visit.
 Allow your family chill days before and after your visit.
 Figure out the rides and attractions that you most want to visit and hit those first.
 Consider whatever you get done an accomplishment.
 Don’t compare yourself to others or have big expectations of your day.

-- Sea-Bands: Because most of the rides at Universal Studios Hollywood, even the Movie Studio Tour, are 4-D attractions, they have quick jerky movements.
-Our family loves Sea-Bands, wristbands with acupressure points, to fight off motion sickness, although if your child would be bothered by the tight band around his wrist you might consider motion sickness medications. ( I am an Amazon affiliate, if you buy Sea-Bands through this link, I will make a commission.)
+- Sea-Bands: Because most of the rides at Universal Studios Hollywood, even the Movie Studio Tour, are 4-D attractions, they have quick, jerky movements.
+Our family loves Sea-Bands, wristbands with acupressure points, to fight off motion sickness, although if your child would be bothered by the tight band around his wrist, you might consider motion sickness medications. ( I am an Amazon affiliate, if you buy Sea-Bands through this link, I will make a commission.)